Best Stocks for Inflation – 4 Companies to Beat the Market

 With Pioneer’s buying of Doublepoint Energy and Parsley Energy, the company is now the largest producer in the Permian.
 The move allows the company to generate more, for a lower cost.

-Not only that, but Pioneer is also rewarding shareholders with a massive variable dividend of $1.51/ share, on top of the $0.56 base.
+Not only that, but Pioneer is also rewarding shareholders with larger dividends.

 Looking ahead, Pioneer is in a strong position in the oil market.
-With profitable margins and a best-in-class breakeven point, Pioneer will be one of the best stocks for inflation as we advance.
+With profitable margins and a solid breakeven point, Pioneer will be one of the best stocks for inflation as we advance.

 Best Bank Stocks: No. 3 JPMorgan Chase (NYSE: JPM)